rg-wood/salt-lion/README.md

 Your maximum [Health](#health) score is increased by 1 per the level of this talent.

-#### Intimidating

-You can use this talent to gain a bonus equal to the level of this talent to any STRENGTH roll to intimidate.

 #### Improvised Weapons

 You gain a bonus equal to the level of this talent for [combat](#combat) actions, such as parrying or attacks, using improvised weapons such as clubs.